Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/ApplyMosaicRuleToRasters/README.md

 ## How it works

 1. Create an `ImageServiceRaster` using the service's URL.
-2. Create an `MosaicRule` object and set it to the `mosaicRule` property of the image service raster, if it does not specify a mosaic rule.
+2. Create an `RasterLayer` from the image service raster and add it to the map.
-3. Create an `RasterLayer` from the image service raster and add it to the map.
+3. Create an `MosaicRule` object and set it to the `mosaicRule` property of the image service raster.
 4. Use `MosaicRule::setMosaicMethod`, `MosaicRule::setMosaicOperation` and other functions of the mosaic rule object accordingly to specify the rule on the raster dataset.

 ## Relevant API